 As a dog lover, it's only natural to want to include your dog when you exercise.
 Many people enjoy running as a physical activity, and many dogs enjoy chasing and racing, so it's often a good match of interests between owner and pet.
 Whether you are already a runner or you wish to start running, you can probably include your dog.
 Running can be a great form of exercise for certain people and dogs, but it's important to do it right.
 Here's what you need to know before you start running with your dog.

 While it's certainly safe to let your puppy run and play in short spurts, running for exercise is not healthy for growing puppies.
 Because your puppy's bones are still growing, the stress and fatigue brought on by any kind of distance running can lead to injury, potentially causing permanent damage.
 Most dogs will be able to start running between 9-12 months of age.
-However, larger dog breeds tend to mature more slowly.
+Larger dog breeds tend to mature more slowly.
 Ask your vet when your puppy is mature enough to start running with you.

 Consult Your Veterinarian First

 No matter your dog's age, it is important to communicate with your vet before starting a new exercise program for your dog.
 Your vet may be able to detect minor health issues before they become worsened by running.
 Remember that your dog may not show any signs of illness until the health problem becomes more severe.
-Do your friend a favor and have your vet clear him for running first.
+Do your furry friend a favor and have your vet clear your pooch for running first.

 Know Your Dog

 Not all dogs are cut out for running.
-Your dog might be happier on a walk where he can explore the world with his nose.
+Your dog might be happier on a walk where he or she can explore the world with their nose.
 Some dogs cannot handle the physical exertion of running or they do not have the endurance for anything more than a short run.
 Many dogs are too sensitive to the heat.
-Do not run with a brachycephalic dog (short muzzle) such as a Bulldog or Pug.
+Do not run with a brachycephalic dog (short muzzle) such as a bulldog or pug.
 These dogs simply cannot cool themselves properly and will easily overheat on a run, even in cooler temperatures.